Roll20/roll20-character-sheets/README.md

 **Creating a sheet.json File**

 When you are ready to submit your template for **public use**, create a `sheet.json` file in your sheet's folder (see the kitchensink folder for an example sheet.json file).
-Please don't create a sheet.json file until you think your sheet is ready for public consumption.
 The file has the following fields:

 * `html`: The name of the HTML file for the sheet (e.g. `kitchensink.html`)
 * `css`: The name of the CSS file for the sheet (e.g. `kitchensink.css`)